department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/veterans-disability.md

 | 10% | $140.05 |
 | 20% | $276.84 |

+**Note:** If you have a 10% to 20% disability rating, you won't receive added amounts for children or other dependents.

 ### Veterans with a 30% to 100% disability rating and a dependent spouse or parent, but no children

 <ul class="usa-accordion" aria-multiselectable="true">